falocas/workshops/content/english/java-basics/activity-5.md

 ---

 ### 1. What is A Method?
-So far, we've learned about how to store data in variables, print data and sentences, and make decisions with if-statement, for-loop, and while-loop.
+So far, we've learned about how to store data in variables, print data and sentences, and make decisions with `if`-statements, `for`-loops, and `while`-loops.

 From the last exercise, we know the following block of code calculates the sum from 1 to 100:
 ```java